 \subsection{Complexity Analysis}

-\paragraph{Complexity on GPUs.} As summarized in \cref{tab:bd_table}, we report encoding and decoding runtimes (in milliseconds), the number of floating-point operations (FLOPs, in gigaflops), and the number of model parameters (in millions) on the same server mentioned above.
+\paragraph{Complexity on GPUs.} , we report encoding and decoding runtimes (in milliseconds), the number of floating-point operations (FLOPs, in gigaflops), and the number of model parameters (in millions) on the same server mentioned above.
 More detailed runtime results for different image resolutions are provided in the supplementary material.

-ProGIC achieves significantly lower complexity than previous SOTA methods.
+As summarized in \cref{tab:bd_table}, ProGIC achieves significantly lower complexity than previous methods.
 Our base model is over $5\times$ faster in encoding and $10\times$ faster in decoding than OSCAR on one GPU.
 It is less time-consuming than the fastest non-generative method DCVC-RT as well.
 Our small model (ProGIC-s) achieves the best runtime, while still outperforming all other methods in R--D performance.
 This highlights a deployment-oriented insight: competitive GIC can be achieved without expensive tokenizers, which is a major practical bottleneck.

 \paragraph{Complexity on Laptop CPUs.} Moreover, we measure FP32 CPU runtimes on the same laptop equipped with an AMD Ryzen 7840HS.
 As shown in \cref{tab:cpu_time}, ProGIC-s is significantly faster than other methods on CPU.
 It also outperforms the traditional codec VTM-23.10~\cite{vtm} on laptop CPU, highlighting its practical utility.